annieliang-github/annieliang-github/README.md

 ### Hi there 👋

-Hi, I'm Annie Liang, a programmer newbie 💻.
+I'm Annie Liang, a programmer newbie 💻.

 - 🔭 I’m currently working on Data Structure and Computer Design.
 - 🌱 I’m learning Java from JetBrains Academy.